 - Two 18-men blockhouses

 - Ablution room

 - Oil and paint store

-You may think there is a notable omission on the original plan; barrack accommodation.
-While a hutted camp appears to have been constructed to the rear of the fort in 1914, in peace time there may not have been a barracks other than the above ground shelter in the middle of the battery.
+You may think there is a notable omission in the original plan; barrack accommodation.
+While a hutted camp appears to have been constructed to the rear of the fort in 1914, in peacetime there may not have been barracks other than the above-ground shelter in the middle of the battery.
 The fort was manned by locally recruited soldiers from the Royal Garrison Artillery and the Antrim Royal Garrison Artillery (Special Reserve).
-With local barracks at Carrickfergus Castle, Victoria Barracks in Belfast or Palace Barracks in Holywood, or indeed local soldiers living at home, there was no requirement for a permanent barracks.
-Nor would the fort have been manned permanently in peace time; instead a resident caretaker (living in the guard house) would have maintained the fort, with soldiers arriving for training or in the event of mobilisation.
+With local barracks at Carrickfergus Castle, Victoria Barracks in Belfast or Palace Barracks in Holywood, or indeed local soldiers living at home, there was no requirement for permanent barracks.
+Nor would the fort have been manned permanently in peacetime; instead a resident caretaker (living in the guard house) would have maintained the fort, with soldiers arriving for training or in the event of mobilisation.